Matías Ibáñez

-Matías Alejandro Ibáñez Basualdo (born 16 December 1986) is an Argentine footballer who plays for Colón as a goalkeeper.
+Matías Alejandro Ibáñez Basualdo (born 16 December 1986) is an Argentine footballer who plays for Olimpo as a goalkeeper.

 Club career

 Born in Buenos Aires, Ibáñez graduated from local Vélez Sarsfield, but made his senior debuts with neighbouring Olimpo.
 With the side he achieved promotion back to Primera División in the 2009–10 season, as champions.

 On 31 July 2012 Ibáñez moved to San Lorenzo in a season-long loan.
 Initially as a backup for Pablo Migliore, he managed to appear ten times for Ciclón.

 On 11 February 2014 free agent Ibáñez joined Spanish Segunda División side SD Eibar.
-On 20 June, after making no appearances for the Armeros, he signed a two and a half-year contract with Lanús.
+On 20 June, after making no appearances for the Armeros, he signed a two-and-a-half-year contract with Lanús.

+In 2024, he moved to Chile and joined Unión La Calera from Colón.